Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

    a.
 Inputs - PDKs (Process design kits), DRC & LVS rules, SPICE models, library & user-defined specs.

    b.
 Design Steps - This involves Circuit Design, Layout Design, Characterization.
-The software GUNA used for characterization.
+The software GUNA is used for characterization.
 The characterization can be classified as   Timing, Power and Noise characterization.

    c.
 Outputs - Outputs of the Design are CDL (Circuit Description Language), GDSII, LEF, extracted Spice netlist (.cir), timing, noise, power.libs, function.